goncharov-vlad/spa-router/README.md

 ```

 When element is clicked, the router matches the argument value to each path template from route stack and when path
-template is matched executes it action passing data as first parameter.
+template is matched the router executes its action passing data as first parameter.

 __Example__:

 Imagine you have route element:`<a route='/post/11/comment/12'></a>` and route with path
-template `/post/{postId}/comment/{commentId}` witch will be matched after click, and then you will be able you
+template `/post/{postId}/comment/{commentId}` which will be matched after click, and then you will be able to
 get `postId` with value `11` and `commentId` with value `12` inside action callback by first parameter.

-Action callback can be looks like:
+Action callback can look like:

 ```js
 (values) => console.log(`Comment ${values.commentId} of post ${values.postId}`)